gitKoodex/laravel-user-role/README.md

 # laravel-user-role
-this is simple laravel user role project you can use it for any laravel project. if you need user role. i don't use and extra library for this. so it is as simple as it can be.
+this is simple laravel user role project you can use it for any laravel project.this is for your project if you need user role in it and dont wana doit from scrach. i don't use and extra library for this. so it is as simple as it can be.

 # how to use
 - download this or clone it